One-Simon/GitStats/README.md

 ### 2. Add Config Blocks in README

 Add a Config Block inside the README for each Card.
 Each Card can have a set of [settings](#settings) that let you customize them extensively.
 Almost all of them are optional.
 Only set the values you want to change.

+This is the minimal necessary setup:
 ```md
 <!-- gitstats:config
 style: normal